Towns' franchise-record 56 lead Wolves over Hawks 126-114 - WDEF

 Towns was 6 of 8 from 3-point range and added four assists for Minnesota, which recovered after a disappointing loss Monday to the lowly Memphis Grizzlies and trailing last-place Atlanta throughout the first quarter.

+Towns shot 19 of 32 from the field and 12 of 15 from the free throw line.
+He had 30 points and 11 rebounds in the second half.

+“You just start passing, sitting back and just watching,” teammate Andrew Wiggins said.
+“Just watching the show.”

-Andrew Wiggins added 17 points and Jeff Teague had 11 points and eight assists for the Timberwolves, who avoided a third straight loss by shooting 53.3 percent, including 13 of 30 from behind the arc.
-Minnesota (43-33) pulled into a tie with seventh-place Utah, which hosted Boston later Wednesday.
+Wiggins added 17 points and Jeff Teague had 11 points and eight assists for the Timberwolves, who avoided a third straight loss by shooting 53.3 percent, including 13 of 30 from behind the arc.
+Minnesota (43-33) pulled ahead of Utah into seventh place in the West after the Jazz lost at home to Boston.

 Mike Muscala had a career-high 24 points off the bench for Atlanta, which stayed within striking distance of the Wolves by hitting 13 of 27 from 3.
 Dewayne Dedmon had 13 points and 12 rebounds for the Hawks.
 Atlanta has lost 10 of its past 11 games.